 Dr. Howell is trained in wound care and hyperbaric oxygen therapy and has been practicing wound care since 2006.
 She has served as the Wound Care Medical Director for Norman Regional Health System since 2008, covering the Oklahoma Wound Center and the inpatient wound program including the Diabetic Limb Salvage Program.
-Dr. Howell is also the Wound Care Medical Director for Norman Specialty Hospital.
+Dr. Howell also served as Wound Care Medical Director for Norman Specialty Hospital for many years.
 She is the co-founder and chapter leader of the Oklahoma Metro Chapter of Save a Leg, Save a Life.
 This non-profit organization is dedicated to decreasing amputation rates.

 Dr. Gerry Palmer Holland, DO

 Dr. Holland began her career practicing family medicine in Texas.
 She is trained in hyperbaric oxygen therapy and certified in wound care.
 She began her wound care practice in 2005 and has been practicing as a wound care specialist full time in Oklahoma since 2009.

 Dr. Walker practiced emergency medicine for more than 35 years.
 She began her wound care practice in 2003 and is trained in both wound care and hyperbaric oxygen therapy.
 Dr. Walker is now a full-time wound care specialist.

 Stephanie Bloomer, LSWA, MHR, began her career as a Medical Social Worker before moving into hospital administration.
 She joins the Oklahoma Wound Center team with over 15 years of hospital leadership experience serving in roles such as Director of Human Resources and Assistant Administrator.